 Two-thirds of our Early Childhood Mental Health participants report progress on their personal goals.

 Almost all of those served say they are satisfied or very satisfied with the services they are receiving.

 Upon intake in our services, we are able to schedule a first appointment within two weeks in almost all cases.

-All our staff receives annual training on Rights, Cultural Awareness, Confidentiality, and Person-Centered Planning.
+All our staff receive annual training on Rights, Cultural Awareness, Confidentiality, and Person-Centered Planning.